-According to Associated Press Style guidelines, using the lowercase form with an apostrophe for bachelor’s degree is proper English.
+According to Associated Press Style and Chicago Manual guidelines, using the lowercase form with an apostrophe for bachelor’s degree is proper English.
 The term must suggest possession because the degree belongs as property to a student.
-In cases where bachelor’s degree is too long, writing simply bachelor’s is sufficient.
+The degree belongs to you.
+In cases where bachelor’s degree is too long, in general terms bachelor’s is sufficient.
 Let’s clear up any misunderstanding with some examples.
-Here are some grammatically correct sentences:
+Here are some grammatically correct sentences (punctuation marks matter!):

-• Sophie is finishing her senior thesis for a bachelor’s degree.
+• Sophie is finishing her senior thesis for a bachelor’s.

 • Carmen graduated with her bachelor’s in only three years.

 • Having a bachelor’s degree prepared me for the workforce.

 Writing that someone holds a bachelor’s degree is appropriate for establishing their credentials.
 AP Style and the Chicago Manual prefers using this generic phrase rather than listing the degree’s full name.
 The same holds true for a master’s degree.
 Graduate schools offer master’s, not masters degree programs.
 Again the apostrophe helps display how students possess the degree.
 However, please note that two-year undergraduate programs hold the exception.
 Saying associate degree (the lowest degree) is correct here.